Tag Archives: American revolution

 The second attack: Three ranks and no Busby hats this time, with the dead strewn around and Charlestown burning in the background.
 Their’s not to question why; their’s but to do and die.
 Painting by Pyle.

-The colonial chaos was horrible, but it was fixable.
-The group mistakes on the British side were not as bad, but they were impossible to fix since they evolved so much coordinated effort.
-Had there been fewer British generals in command, the better-trained British army would have beaten (In my opinion) a far better defense at Charlestown, or they would have ignored Charlestown and attacked a modestly defended Dorchester and won the war.
-General Howe beat Washington repeatedly at New York and New Jersey in the summer and fall of 1776 using the same soldiers who lost at Bunker Hill.
+The colonial chaos was horrible, but workable.
+The fixed-command mistakes on the British side were not as bad, but disastrous, since they required a coordinated effort that could not be produced.
+Had there been fewer British generals and a simpler plan, the better-trained British army would have won at Charlestown, or they would have left and attacked at Dorchester and won the war.
+One on one, General Howe’s forces repeatedly beat Washington, meeting in New York and New Jersey in the summer and fall of 1776.
+These were the same soldiers who lost at Bunker Hill, but with a simple command structure: one general not four.
 It was only George Washington’s genius that saved some semblance of an army to keep fighting into 1777.
-In general, I note that the American military survives chaos and fractured leadership better than most militaries do because we are, by nature, chaotic.
-As Bismarck would try to explain: “God protects children, fools, and the United States of America.”

 Major blunders of the American Revolution